 Course Title DEVELOPMENTAL BIOLOGY

 Total Hrs 75

 Hrs / Week 5

 Sub.
 Code 21PCZO21

-Course Type CORE IV
+Course Type DSC-IV

 Credits 4

 Marks 100

-To acquire knowledge on gametogenesis and learn the role of hormones on metamorphological changes of organisms.
+❖ To acquire knowledge on gametogenesis and learn the role of hormones on metamorphological changes of organisms.

 CO.
-No Course Objectives CO -1 Explain the structure of sperm and eggs.
+No The learners will be able to CO -1 Explain the structure of sperm and eggs.
 CO -2 Construct the cleavage patterns and cleavage rules.
 CO -3 Analyze the process of organogenesis.
 CO -4 Evaluate the types and physiology of placenta.
 CO -5 Construct Induced ovulation in humans.